-What's wrong with this claim?
-In Chapters 6 and 11 and in the context of Flawed Claims 2 and 17, we noted that to comply with higher equity requirements, profitable banks can increase their equity levels by retaining earnings or by selling new shares to investors.
+Further, in Chapters 6 and 11 and in the discussion of Flawed Claims 2 and 17, we noted that to comply with higher equity requirements profitable banks can increase their equity levels by retaining earnings or by selling new shares to investors.
 In either case, with more equity, banks would have more funds and could increase their lending.
 Suggesting that equity requirements force banks to reduce lending is preposterous when they are making large payouts to shareholders in the form of dividends and share buybacks.
 There is nothing to prevent them from raising their equity by retaining the money they pay out and using the funds for additional loans.